cube-js/cube/docs/Cube.js-Backend/Deployment.md

 ### Redis

 Also, Cube.js requires [Redis](https://redis.io/), in-memory data structure store, to run in production.
-It uses it for query caching and queue.
+It uses Redis for query caching and queue.
 Set `REDIS_URL` environment variable to provide Cube.js with Redis connection.
+In case your Redis instance has password, please set password via `REDIS_PASSWORD` environment variable.
 Make sure, your Redis allows at least 15 concurrent connections.
 Set `REDIS_TLS` env variable to `true` if you want to enable secure connection.